 I feel so blessed to have YogaKids in my home and community to help nurture happiness within.
 When I teach a class, my intention is always to have the student leave feeling happier than they did prior to class.
 When I notice that a child in my YogaKids may be grumpy, here are some poses I incorporate:

-- Peace Breath: Send speace to all the parts of your body, especially your heart.
+Peace Breath: Send peace to all the parts of your body, especially your heart.

 In YogaKids classes we often incorporate books and music.
 I love a book called The Feel Good Book by Todd Parr.
 It’s perfect for ages 4-7, but I find older kids enjoy it too.
 Of course, the popular song “Happy” by Pharrell is fun and sends a positive message too!